ConPaaS-team/conpaas/docs/userguide.rst

 With large bags of tasks and/or with long running tasks, the TaskFarm service can take a long time to execute the given bag.
-The service provides its users with a progress bar and reports the amount money spent so far.
+The service provides its users with a progress bar and reports the amount of money spent so far.
 TaskFarm service also provides a “demo” mode where the users can try the service with custom bags without spending time and money.